At the Main Office

 Assist EFAA in serving participants in an efficient and effective manner.
 Greet participants and visitors and assist with directing traffic in our main lobby.
-Volunteers also help manage sign in for the food pantry, answer incoming phone calls, schedule appointments, help out with intakes and perform general office duties, as needed.
+Volunteers also help manage sign in for the food market, answer incoming phone calls, schedule appointments, help out with intakes and perform general office duties, as needed.
 Spanish speaking volunteers are needed in addition to english speaking volunteers.

 Patience, compassion, organization and ability to give and follow directions are required.
 Must be able to maintain a calm demeanor and adapt to a busy and sometimes chaotic environment.
 Ability to navigate web based software is essential.
 Spanish speaking ability is helpful.